31 Must-Have Mock Cherry Trees You’ll Love

 The Okame cherry tree earns its praise for being the earliest Cherry Blossoms to bloom in the spring.
 Being the earliest, this ornamental cherry tree takes the spotlight before any of the other cherry blossom trees.

-The semi-double blossoms and bright pink color flower is an eye candy for spectators.
+The semi-double blossoms and bright pink color flowers are a visual treat for spectators.
 The spectators for their part can’t seem to get enough of viewing these beautiful blossoms.

 8. Weeping Cherry Tree